- The Challenge

 A digital signature can serve as an alternative to the usual one.
 It is applied when concluding various transactions and authenticating electronic documents.
 Such signature allows to avoid using a large number of papers, optimizes costs, and saves the time of participants in the transaction.

 Both legal entities and individuals can use digital signatures.
 The former get the opportunity to submit tax reports via the Internet, participate in electronic trading, and enjoy simplified workflow.
 Individuals can access public services portals, submit online applications to universities, launch sole proprietorship or register companies.
 An electronic signature is also used for services confirmation via SMS (for example, for receiving banking services).
+You can use a tool like Jotform Sign to generate documents to collect electronic signatures.

 In addition to authentication, there is another important way to ensure the integrity of information by using digital signatures.
 Very often, the sender and recipient of a message want to make sure that the message was not changed during transmission.
 Even though encryption hides the contents of the message, it may be possible to change the encrypted message without reading it.
 Some encryption algorithms, known as immutable algorithms, prevent this.
 But others are devoid of this useful property.